Creative Heights

 Not necessarily.
 You can apply for funding for any phase of creation of a new work including research and development prior to public presentation.
 Proposals often include one or more public components, but it is not required.
 However, Creative Heights is a very competitive program and past review panels have typically funded projects that include high levels of community participation or engagement in the creation or exhibition of new work.
 Projects without any public components or community participation would likely need to demonstrate future plans for engagement in order to be competitive.

-Projects can be innovative adaptations of traditional works, however there must be a solid case that this is a stretch or risk for the participating artists and organization.
+Projects can be innovative adaptations of traditional works, however there must be a solid case that this is a stretch or risk for the lead artists.

 Yes, if a project is currently in development, a proposal could include further development and presentation, however it would be necessary to articulate how this phase of work would be a stretch or risk for the artists/organizations and not simply a continuation of current practice.

 One of the main goals of Creative Heights is to provide substantial resources to take creative risks and test new ideas.
 Through past grant cycles, we’ve found that projects too close to completion upon receiving the award are often not able to invest the newly secured resources as thoughtfully or impactfully as projects with a longer timeline to completion.
-For 2022 applications, this means projects scheduled to complete before November 2022 must strongly demonstrate why these funds would be impactful in the proposed timeline.
+Since the funding is distributed in August, this means projects scheduled to be completed before November must strongly demonstrate why these funds would be impactful in the proposed timeline.

 Evaluation requirements for grantees will consist of conversations/interviews with an evaluator at the start of the grant, mid-point, and completion of project.
 There is no lengthy written report to submit.
 Grantees may be asked to review and approve short summaries written by OCF staff based on their conversations.
 A final budget is also required accounting for how all grant funds were used.